wang-q/cbp/README.md

 compatibility and Apple Silicon support.
 Pre-built binaries are cross-compiled with Zig for consistent builds across platforms.

+The name `cbp` is inspired by DNA's "constant base pairing" - a fundamental principle in molecular biology where adenine (A) always pairs with thymine (T), and guanine (G) always pairs with cytosine (C).
+Just as these base pairs maintain reliable and consistent DNA structure, `cbp` aims to provide consistent and reliable binary packages across different platforms.

 ## User Guide

 ### System Requirements